devhawala/dodo/readme.md

 packet type specific structural data at the different layers (ethernet, IDP, PEX, SPP etc. headers, type specific payload).

+Additional unsupported examples programs show the usage of the Dodo XNS-API for client and server applications, see [example-programs](./example-programs.md).

 ### Invocation and usage